aidudezzz/deepbots-tutorials/emitterReceiverSchemeTutorial/README.md

 in real time by pressing Alt - left-click and drag on the robot or the pole.

 That's it for this tutorial! :)

+**_We welcome you to leave comments and feedback for the tutorial on the relevant [discussions page](https://github.com/aidudezzz/deepbots-tutorials/discussions/15) or to open an issue for any problem you find in it!_**

 ![Solved cartpole demonstration](/emitterReceiverSchemeTutorial/images/cartPoleWorld.gif)